justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 An object can be marked using any of the following colors to indicate the status of its memory:

-  - Blue - Unallocated memory.
+  - :large_blue_circle: - Blue - Unallocated memory.
-  - Red - An object on the stack.
+  - :red_circle: - Red - An object on the stack.
-  - White - Heap memory that has not been scanned by the collector.
+  - :white_circle: - White - Heap memory that has not been scanned by the collector.
-  - Gray - Objects marked by the collector that may still have child objects that must be marked.
+  - :radio_button: - Gray - Objects marked by the collector that may still have child objects that must be marked.
-  - Black - Objects marked by the collector whose immediate child objects have also been marked.
+  - :black_circle: - Black - Objects marked by the collector whose immediate child objects have also been marked.
-  - Purple - Garbage objects on the heap that have not yet been reclaimed due to lazy sweeping.
+  - :purple_circle: - Purple - Garbage objects on the heap that have not yet been reclaimed due to lazy sweeping.

 ### Tri-Color Invariant